G-EE-Group/g-ee/Scripts/WebScrapers/ATT Web Scraper/README.md

 - Add option to configure Chromedriver location in Config.ini
 - Add option to turn on/off headless mode in config.ini
-- Add logging option for isolation and diagnostics and metrics history
+- Add logging option for isolation, diagnostics and metrics history